ForwardslashJP/DS_Task_5/README.md

-Here i do the project which is used for the sales prediction.
+Here i do the project which is based on the sales prediction